 FRIDAY, AUGUST 24 ~ 2:00 pm - 3:30 pm in Classroom Building B "A Basic Soap Making Class Hands-on Workshop" Participants please bring $5.00 material fee Come experience the basic processes involved in making your own handmade soaps.
 This class will provide you a hands-on opportunity to make your own soap.
 You will use only cold pressed oils, clay and lye.
 Learn a basic recipe for creating a shampoo soap that you will be able to take home with you.
 Personalized, hand-made gifts are always appreciated treats which your family and friends will adore.
 Learn to be the crafter of these treasured soaps.

-SATURDAY, AUGUST 25 ~ 11:00 am - 12:30 pm in Auditorium A "Herbal Nervine Tonics" There are many different herbs for nervine tonics, which are used for the treatment of headaches, depression, body aches, sleep disorder, restless leg syndrome, etc. Each herb has its own way of working with different parts of our body make up; for example right now the most popular nervine tonic is Cannabis because Cannabis is right for many cases.
+SATURDAY, AUGUST 25 ~ 9:00 am - 10:30 am in Classroom Building B "Herbal Nervine Tonics" There are many different herbs for nervine tonics, which are used for the treatment of headaches, depression, body aches, sleep disorder, restless leg syndrome, etc. Each herb has its own way of working with different parts of our body make up; for example right now the most popular nervine tonic is Cannabis because Cannabis is right for many cases.
 Cannabis has proven itself to be the wrong herb in other situations, where the tonic you may need could be as simple as Catnip, Chamomile, or Skullcap.
 In this class we will cover the herbs that work for simple as well as more complex relaxation herbs, and how they relax the body and why one would choose one over another.
 For example: Lobelia: has worked for many to relax the lungs after a coughing spasm.
 Lobelia is also used to help tobacco smokers quit because it helps to alleviate the cravings for tobacco.

 Recorded NorthWest Herb Symposium Presentations by Denise Joy Click on Titles to Order Downloads from Tree Farm Tapes